gcallah/BookReviews/GrayInterview/Interview Notes.md

 As an Oakeshottian, I understand every "special science" makes presuppositions: so no objection to Darwin's!

+There was no tube of white paint in the dead artist's bag at the riverbank.

+"The accidental origins of Christianity, of course, prove nothing.
+For a believer, 159 chance is the work of providence."
+(124) (This would be better stated as, "For the believer, what may appear 160 to us as chance is actually the workings of an infinite mind.")

+"Chance" is a matter of knowledge: Lottery balls tumbling around.

+LaPlace's demon

 "Evolution is natural selection among random mutations."

 Are the different regimes that emerge in history really "random mutations"?